rrohitkmr/virtual-printer/README.md

 - Go to Settings > Developer Options > Logging Level
 - Set to "Debug" or "Verbose" for detailed IPP transaction logs

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes following the established code style
-4. Add tests for new functionality
-5. Submit a pull request with a clear description

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.